 Suzannah grew up playing lacrosse in Philadelphia and played varsity lacrosse in high school.
 At Brown University, she decided to sail competitively and was a two time All American.
-Suzannah has a nine year old son and a five year old daughter, both of whom love to play.
+Suzannah has a 13 year-old son and a 9 year-old daughter, both of whom love to play.
 She looks forward to getting back out onto the lacrosse field and helping build the Cambridge Youth Lacrosse program.

 Lisa Kaneb is a proud parent of three Cambridge Youth Lacrosse Falcons and has experience coaching ice hockey, field hockey, and lacrosse at the middle and high school levels.
 She is also a US Lacrosse Level II trained coach and leads our U13 girls teams.
 Lisa played lacrosse for the University of Vermont Catamounts and holds a M.Ed. degree from Lesley University.